 - a) The module result grades approved for graded modules at postgraduate level are different to those approved for modules at undergraduate level.
-The Honours classification process for Bachelor's degrees relies on the particular grades you obtain in the modules you are counting in that qualification. - b) Therefore, if you count credit from postgraduate modules towards an undergraduate degree, you may affect the class of Honours for which you qualify. - c) The module grades at postgraduate level will be converted to undergraduate grades as follows: Distinction (Pass 1), Merit (Pass 2) and Pass (Pass 4). - d) Ungraded postgraduate level credit will not count in classification if it is being used to satisfy a Stage 2 credit requirement, and the classification will be calculated on the reduced Weighted Grade Credit ranges in Section I7.8. - e) Ungraded postgraduate level credit will count in classification as pass grade 4 if it is being used to satisfy a Stage 3 or Stage 4 credit requirement.
+The Honours classification process for Bachelor's degrees relies on the particular grades you obtain in the modules you are counting in that qualification. - b) Therefore, if you count credit from postgraduate modules towards an undergraduate degree, you may affect the class of Honours for which you qualify. - c) The module grades at postgraduate level will be converted to undergraduate grades as follows: Distinction (Pass 1), Merit (Pass 2) and Pass (Pass 4). - d) Ungraded postgraduate level credit will not count in classification if it is being used to satisfy a Stage 2 credit requirement, and the classification will be calculated on the reduced Weighted Grade Credit ranges in Section 17.8. - e) Ungraded postgraduate level credit will count in classification as pass grade 4 if it is being used to satisfy a Stage 3 or Stage 4 credit requirement.

-I7.11 Converting a BA or BSc Open degree without Honours to a classified Honours Degree
+17.11 Converting a BA or BSc Open degree without Honours to a classified Honours Degree

 - a) If you are converting a conferred BA or BSc Open degree without Honours to achieve an Open Degree with Honours, you must count all of the credit contained in the Open degree towards the requirements of the Open degree with Honours.
 In this case, a minimum of 60 credits of unique study is required which must be at Open University third level. - b) If you are converting a conferred BA or BSc Open degree without Honours to achieve a named degree with Honours, all of the credits contained in the Open degree must meet the requirements of the named degree with Honours.
 In this case, a minimum of 60 credits of unique study is required at third level. - c) In both cases, the BA or BSc designation of the Honours degree must be the same as for the degree awarded without Honours.
 This arrangement is not available for Honours degrees that are designated other than BA or BSc (for example, BEng/LLB).
-In such cases, students who have previously been awarded a BA or BSc degree without Honours must complete the qualification in accordance with the rules for a second or subsequent Bachelor's degree as set out in Section H1.

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021 d) The arrangements to convert a BA or BSc Open degree without Honours to an Honours Degree in this way can only be used once.
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022 d) The arrangements to convert a BA or BSc Open degree without Honours to an Honours Degree in this way can only be used once.